tomvantilburg89/RickAndMortyChallenge/README.md

     - Changed indigo to pink to match bax music color theme slightly
     - Added AlpineJS in order to prepare to use AlpineJS in a later stage
     - Removed and commented out unnecessary tailwindui defaults
+- `BAXRMC-13` Show all characters that exist (or are last seen) in a given dimension
+  - Add Dimensions to PageController
 ---

 # Used resources